basaandewiel/basaandewiel.github.io/_posts/2022-04-10-Machine_Learning_embedded_devices.md

 * use special AI-hardware, low latency and no internet connection is necessary
 * etc.

-# Train model on host and transfer trained model to embedded device
+# Train model on HOST and transfer trained model to embedded device
 TinyML is a machine learning technique that integrates compressed and optimized machine learning to suit very low-power MCUs There are different TimyML frameworks, for instance:
 * TensorFlow Lite (ARM Cortex-M, developed by Google)